Birth Injury Claims

 Our specialist child brain injury solicitors at Bolt Burdon Kemp understand your worries.
 You may face high medical treatment and therapy costs, while facing the prospect of having to give up work to care for your baby.
 Birth injury compensation can help fund specialist treatment, therapy and care now and for the future of your child.

 If you have a claim, please get in touch with us now – the costs of fighting your child’s birth injury claim can be met by Legal Aid.
-Our team will work on a no-win, no-fee basis where Legal Aid is not available.
+Our team will work on a ‘no win, no fee’ basis where Legal Aid is not available.
 And if you’d like more information on brain damage, or would like to get in touch with a specialist cerebral palsy charity, please visit our partner support organisations page.

 Skull and head injury